 Simultaneously the most important and least important factor in diving.
 However, the two qualifications vary significantly.
 A basic PADI course preparing you for open water diving will set you back about £250.
 Ideal for beginners, this will cover all the prep work so that when you go away, you’ll be ready to try open water diving.
 However, a complete PADI Open Water course with the four open water dives required to qualify costs about £450.

 Comparatively, a BSAC course will be significantly less, as they are run by established diving clubs staffed and taught by volunteers.
 Because it’s a club network, they have access to plenty of facilities and dive sites.
-The Ocean Diver qualification (the equivalent to PADI Open Water) costs about £250 including one years membership of BSAC will but typically this includes at least 5 open water dives.
+The Ocean Diver qualification (the equivalent to PADI Open Water) costs about £250 including one years membership of BSAC and this includes at least 5 open water dives.
 However, you also have to pay membership fees for your local club (which vary) and you might have to provide some of your own equipment.

 BSAC 1 PADI 0